MichaIng/DietPi-Docs/docs/software/advanced_networking.md

     }
     ```

-    1. AdGuard Home runs on the same system as the WiFi HotSpot runs.
+    1. AdGuard Home runs on the same DietPi system as the WiFi HotSpot runs.
 Then the "subnet" section contents has to be changed to
         ```
         subnet 192.168.42.0 netmask 255.255.255.0 {
             range 192.168.42.10 192.168.42.250;
             option broadcast-address 192.168.42.255;
             option routers 192.168.42.1;
             option domain-name "local";
+            # AdGuard Home runs on the localhost (with IP address 192.168.42.1)
             option domain-name-servers 192.168.42.1;
         }
         ```

-    1. Pi-Hole runs in the subnet the LAN connection belongs to.
+    1. Pi-Hole runs in the subnet the (superimposed) LAN connection belongs to.
 Depending on the LAN subnet (e.g. 192.168.178.0/24) the "subnet" section contents might be changed to
         ```
         subnet 192.168.42.0 netmask 255.255.255.0 {
             range 192.168.42.10 192.168.42.250;
             option broadcast-address 192.168.42.255;
             option routers 192.168.42.1;
             option domain-name "local";
+            # Pi-Hole runs on the LAN (with IP address 192.168.178.2)
             option domain-name-servers 192.168.178.2;
         }
         ```

     1. Pi-Hole runs in the subnet the WiFi connection belongs to.
-Depending on the LAN subnet (e.g. 192.168.42.0/24) the "subnet" section contents might be changed to
+Depending on the WiFi HotSpot subnet (e.g. 192.168.42.0/24) the "subnet" section contents might be changed to
         ```
         subnet 192.168.42.0 netmask 255.255.255.0 {
             range 192.168.42.10 192.168.42.250;
             option broadcast-address 192.168.42.255;
             option routers 192.168.42.1;
+            # Pi-Hole runs on the WiFi subnet (with IP address 192.168.42.250)
             option domoption domain-name-servers 192.168.42.250;
         }
         ```